RaccoonBLR/filmoteka/README.en.md

 1. A list of trending movies is automatically displayed on the main page.
 2. When clicking on the 'Filmoteka' logo (located in the upper left corner pages) the user will always be returned to the main page.
-3. When clicking on the 'Nome' button (location - upper right corner of the page) the user is returned to the main page.
+3. When clicking on the 'Home' button (location - upper right corner of the page) the user is returned to the main page.
 4. When clicking on the 'My Library' button (located in the upper right corner pages) - transition to the library page.
-5. When clicking on the 'Support Ukraine' button (located in the upper right corner pages) you have the opportunity to donate the Armed Forces of Ukraine.
+5. When clicking on the 'Support Ukraine' button (location center at the top of the page) you have the opportunity to donate the Armed Forces of Ukraine.
 6. Slider-switch (location - lower right corner of the header page) is designed to change the background color of the page to dark or light.
 7. In the upper central part, in the search bar, you need to enter the name of